TRSV-egor/TRSV-egor/README.md

 - 👋 Hi, I’m @TRSV-egor from Russia.
-- 👨‍💻 I worked as a system administrator in an IT company in the city of Smolensk for 5 years..
+- 👨‍💻 I worked as a system administrator in an IT company in the city of Smolensk for 6 years..
 - 👨‍🔬 Then I decided to try myself in 3D-modeling of teeth in a dental laboratory.
 - 👀 Now, I’m interested in developing Android applications.
-- 🌱 I’m currently learning Java and Flutter.
-- 💞️ I would like to improve my programming skills to create a useful apps.
+Learning Java, Flutter.
 - 📫 My contact: trsv.egor@gmail.com